admin-shell-io/id/aas/3/0/README.md

 ## AasReferables/Identifiable
   Identifiable

- [https://admin-shell.io/aas/3/0/AasReferables/Identifiable](https://admin-shell.io/aas/3/0/AasReferables/Identifiable) The value Identifiable of the AasReferables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferables/Identifiable](https://admin-shell.io/aas/3/0/AasReferables/Identifiable) The NamedIndividual Identifiable of the AasReferables class as defined in IDTA-01001-3-0.

 ## AasReferables/MultiLanguageProperty
  Property with a value that can be provided in multiple languages.